fetchai/agents-aea/docs/index.md

 AEAs act independently of constant user input and autonomously execute actions to achieve their goal.
 Their goal is to create economic value for you, their owner.
 AEAs have a wide range of <a href="app-areas">application areas</a> and we provide <a href="car-park-skills">demo guides</a> for some examples.

+Autonomous Economic Agents are digital entities that run complex dynamic decision-making algorithms for application owners and clients.

 AEAs are not:

 * just any agents: AEAs have an express purpose to generate economic value.